masuipeo/tweet/README.md

 $ php tweet.php
 ```

-## The sample for "Describe in your own words what you are building"
+## The sample for "How will you use the Twitter API or Twitter data?"

+1. In your words

-> 1. I'm using Twitter's API to make bot which tweet my contents.
+> I'm using Twitter's API to make bot which tweet my contents.
 > I want to increase access to my website.
 > By tweeting regularly, I would like to raise awareness of my website against followers.
+> So, I use only tweet my original contents by bot.

+2. Are you planning to analyze Twitter data?

->
+> No

-> 2. I plan to count the tweets that have been retweeted or liked.
-> It is only for private use.
+3. Will your app use Tweet, Retweet, like, follow, or Direct Message functionality?

->
+> Yes

-> 3. Yes, I will use only Tweet bot.
+> I will use only Tweet bot.
 > I won't interact with Twitter users or their content.
->
-> 4. I use only tweet my original contents by bot.
+> So, I use only tweet my original contents by bot.

-> And I will use Twitter's API for private.
-> So I don't display Twitter data to users.
+4. Do you plan to display Tweets or aggregate data about Twitter content outside of Twitter?

+> No

+5. Will your product, service or analysis make Twitter content or derived information available to a government entity?

+> No